JavOrraca/Resources/README.md

 # Data Science Resources
 Hi folks, Jav here.
-I've created a list of data science resources to introduce you to the world of data analytics, data science, and basic data programming.
+I've created a list of data science resources to introduce you to the world of data analytics, data science, and programming.
 I'll continue to update this list as I learn of new resources / tools and if you have any suggestions, please let me know at <github@encryptme.33mail.com>.

 ## Online Resources